 It’s How to Make the Most in Life

-Traveling Thoughtfully is the culmination of exploring the world with open senses and an open mind.
+Traveling thoughtfully is the culmination of exploring the world with open senses and an open mind.
 I started this blog because after occupational therapy and playing the accordion, traveling is my greatest passion.
 Ever since I started traveling independently as an adult, I’ve made it a mission to explore as many new cultures and environments as possible.
-From grand vacations to weekend getaways, I believe that there is immense personal benefit from exposing yourself to as many cultures and environments as possible.
+From extended vacations to weekend getaways, I believe that there is immense personal benefit from exposing yourself to as many cultures and environments as possible.

 When you travel thoughtfully, you improve your powers of observation, grow as a person, and learn to spend your money more effectively.

 You learn to pay attention to the details most others will miss, and understand how your external experiences affect and reflect your inner self.
 As you expose yourself to new locations and people, you get a better understanding of what to expect from new destinations.
 This improves your ability to plan, structure an itinerary, and stretch your dollar to the max.
 What’s not to like about a skill that’s personally and financially enriching?

 I truly believe that exploring the world and immersing yourself in new cultures is the greatest way to appreciate, understand, and embrace our personal roles in society.
 With thoughtful travel, we learn about where we came from, and what makes us who we are.

 Traveling Thoughtfully is what Wander & Ponder Stands For